pioneers/PieCentral/hibike/README.md

 Run the setup script in hibike. `./setup.sh` should do the trick.
 It will download a lot of stuff.
 You have effectively given up all your software freedoms at this point.
 Go cry a bit.
 Come back after asking Linus for forgiveness.

 You're almost done, keep it up.
 Edit `/usr/bin/ard-reset-arduino`.
 You should sudo this.
 Don't worry, this is the last time you'll be violating your system.
-Change `ser.setBaudrate(1200)` to `se.baudrate = 1200`.
+Change `ser.setBaudrate(1200)` to `ser.baudrate = 1200`.
 Now your poor machine is ready to flash Arduinos (tm)

 Flash by going to `piecentral/hibike`.